maultasche92/WaifuGame-Tweaks/README.md

 * A button to show how often every card in the current list is in the hotel (with a delay between each card).
 * Show the Metadata (Nature, Element, Trait) of the cards (with a delay between each card), highlight Perception, Charisma and Luck.
+* Use middle mouse button on a card to open sponsor page.

 #### [General](https://github.com/maultasche92/WaifuGame-Tweaks/raw/main/WaifuGame%20General%20Tweaks.user.js)